Battlefield of Things 2: Drones Hackathon

-The Battlefield of Things 2: Drones is a two-and-a-half-day innovation event that will bring Belgium Defence personnel together with industry experts, drone enthusiasts, researchers, and students.
+The Battlefield of Things 2: Drones was a two-and-a-half-day innovation event that brought Belgian Defence personnel together with industry experts, drone enthusiasts, researchers, and students.

-Together, participants will push the boundaries of UAS technology.
-They will also look at the business side of growing the drone ecosystem in Belgium.
+Together, participants pushed the boundaries of UAS technology.
+They also looked at the business side of growing the drone ecosystem in Belgium.

-For both experienced professionals and passionate newcomers, this event is a unique opportunity to work on drone hardware and software, to tackle real-world challenges proposed by Belgian Defence, to build network across the drone ecosystem, and shape the future of drone technology.
+For both experienced professionals and passionate newcomers, this event was a unique opportunity to work on drone hardware and software, to tackle real-world challenges proposed by Belgian Defence, to build networks across the drone ecosystem, and shape the future of drone technology.

 Challenges

-The Battlefield of Things 2: Drones hackathon revolves around three key challenges: Technology Innovation, Ecosystem Innovation, and Procurement Innovation.
-Each challenge includes specific problems identified through workshops with Belgian Defence and industry experts, ensuring real-world impact.
+The Battlefield of Things 2: Drones hackathon revolved around three key challenges: Technology Innovation, Ecosystem Innovation, and Procurement Innovation.
+Each challenge included specific problems identified through workshops with Belgian Defence and industry experts, ensuring real-world impact.

 Technology challenges

-We are looking beyond the obvious, easy solutions for all three technology challenges.
-We need better ideas to get an edge.
-So, get ready to do some seriously blue-sky thinking.
+We looked beyond the obvious, easy solutions for all three technology challenges.
+We needed better ideas to get an edge.
+So, participants got ready to do some seriously blue-sky thinking.

-An ideal pitch for one of the Technology challenges would include a functioning prototype.
-But, if it’s impossible to build a meaningful prototype for your wild idea during the event, that’s fine – build a simulation that proves your point, show a model, or even draw a sketch!
+An ideal pitch for one of the Technology challenges included a functioning prototype.
+But, if it was impossible to build a meaningful prototype for a wild idea during the event, that was fine – participants built a simulation that proved their point, showed a model, or even drew a sketch.

-Think upgraded sensors, swarming, map reading, dynamically identifying gaps in jamming – and of course any other insane ideas you might come up with.
+The question was: How might low-cost drones (additional hardware cost of maximum EUR 300 per drone) be developed that could carry out such sophisticated tasks?
+Participants thought about upgraded sensors, swarming, map reading, dynamically identifying gaps in jamming – and of course any other insane ideas they came up with.

 Ecosystem Challenges

-Some challenges are simply too big for any one company to tackle.
-But if we can pool resources of an entire ecosystem, we can move mountains.
+Some challenges were simply too big for any one company to tackle.
+But if the resources of an entire ecosystem could be pooled, mountains could be moved.

-Think about new ways of popularising the hobby of drone flying.
-Further, keep in mind current bottlenecks such as expensive equipment, shortage of dedicated air space, limited supply of drones for hands-on training, and constraints of currently available drone simulators.
+The question was: How might a cadre of up to 1000 trained drone operators be recruited and maintained?
+Participants thought about new ways of popularising the hobby of drone flying and considered bottlenecks such as expensive equipment, shortage of dedicated air space, limited supply of drones for hands-on training, and constraints of currently available drone simulators.

 How (and by whom) would it be managed?
 Financed?

-How would it keep being a useful tool for the entire ecosystem instead of slowly turning into yet another ineffectual industry “body” that only serves its own perpetuation?
-Show us your (business) plan.
+How would it keep being a useful tool for the entire ecosystem instead of slowly turning into yet another ineffectual industry “body” that only served its own perpetuation?
+Participants were asked to show their (business) plan.

 Procurement Challenges

-Belgian Defence would like to ensure national autonomy in drone production.
-While some drone manufacturing capabilities exist in Belgium, they are currently not adapted to delivering the necessary supply even in peacetime, and certainly not to scaling up to wartime requirements.
+Belgian Defence wanted to ensure national autonomy in drone production.
+While some drone manufacturing capabilities existed in Belgium, they were not currently adapted to delivering the necessary supply even in peacetime, and certainly not to scaling up to wartime requirements.

-While BELDEF is prepared to contribute to development of such an ecosystem through R&D funding, such funding can only be added to a solid base.
+While BELDEF was prepared to contribute to development of such an ecosystem through R&D funding, such funding could only be added to a solid base.

-How might the Belgian drone ecosystem – formalised only to a limited degree – define an inexpensive drone system (hardware, sensors, firmware, controller, software) in line with Modular Open Systems Architecture (MOSA) approach, and keep it up to date?
+How might the Belgian drone ecosystem define an inexpensive drone system (hardware, sensors, firmware, controller, software) in line with the Modular Open Systems Architecture (MOSA) approach, and keep it up to date?

-Note that while BELDEF will be giving input and feedback, as well as providing relevant technical knowledge, it will not be in the driving seat of creating MOSA.
+While BELDEF gave input and feedback, as well as providing relevant technical knowledge, it was not in the driving seat of creating MOSA.

 How might the Belgian drone ecosystem create and continuously evolve a shared technology roadmap in consultation with BELDEF?